By Heather McGuire Doyle, Senior Analyst

-An issue causing tension between the United States and Europe is the US Inflation Reduction Act, which has triggered criticism that the United States’ subsidies to promote green energy is discriminating against European companies.
+An issue causing tension between the United States and Europe is the US Inflation Reduction Act, which has triggered criticism that the United States’ subsidies to promote green energy are discriminating against European companies.

-“This is $369 million in production and consumption subsidies and some Europeans believe that these subsidies are going to be at the expense of their ability to have market access to their consumers here in the US,” Tumbarello said.
+“This is $369 million in production and consumption subsidies, and some Europeans believe that these subsidies are going to be at the expense of their ability to have market access to their consumers here in the US,” Tumbarello said.

-Additionally, there needs to be a focus on trade agreements, not just for market access but also to set the tone for good trading practices and expectations, Tumbarello said.
+Additionally, there needs to be a focus on trade agreements, not just for market access, but also to set the tone for good trading practices and expectations, Tumbarello said.

-“They were signed under the Obama administration, but they weren't negotiated in the previous administration and trade agreements take a long time to happen.
+“They were signed under the Obama administration, but they were negotiated in the previous administration, and trade agreements take a long time to happen.
 And that is a long time for other countries and competitors to negotiate their own trade agreements where we are no longer involved,” Tumbarello said.
 “And what that means is that our competitors get greater market access to our customers than we do.”

 There are several key changes happening in the world of trade policy and trade agreements to make this look different now.

-Another change is a decrease in focus on trade by the current administration, as demonstrated by the limited mention of trade in the Biden-Harris economic blueprint and the lack of action on trade agreements, Tumbarello said.
+Another change is a decrease in the focus on trade by the current administration, as demonstrated by the limited mention of trade in the Biden-Harris economic blueprint and the lack of action on trade agreements, Tumbarello said.

 Additionally, there is a push for reform of the World Trade Organization (WTO) to address issues such as subsidies and the functioning of the appellate body.
-The US is also playing a key role in this push for reform, as it is currently blocking the appointment of new members to the appellate body.
+The US is playing a key role in this push for reform, as it is currently blocking the appointment of new members to the appellate body.